AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 We can improve on that by using `head(ritonavir)` but it is still a little difficult to view.
 We will come back to this in turning the data into a table data frame (`tbl_df()`).

-First, let's look at the function read.csv and its arguments in a bit more detail to understand what is going on.
+First, let's look at the function read.csv.
+R functions have settings called arguments that can be used to control what is going on.

 {% highlight r %}